dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 # Unraid SuperMicro IPMI Auto Fan Control

-A dirty little bash script I made to automate control of the fan speeds for a SuperMicro board using ipmitool.
+A pair of dirty little bash scripts I made to automate control of the fan speeds for a SuperMicro board using ipmitool.

 This pair of scripts is specifically designed for Unraid's "User Scripts" plugin, though I'm sure it can be easily adapted to other linux systems.
 You'd most likely just need to detemrine the best way to retrieve the CPU/HDD temps for your linux flavor of choice.